Vertical & horizontal workload autoscaling

 VPA setting availability

-Instead of respecting the CPU values manually set by the user, when both VPA and HPA are enabled for a workload, the system will rely on its aforementioned algorithms instead to issue recommendations for the CPU.
+Recommendation percentile: When both vertical and horizontal scaling are enabled for a workload, instead of respecting the CPU values manually set by the user, the system will rely on its aforementioned algorithms to issue CPU recommendations.
 For Memory, the figure below can still be configured.